History of Sino-Korean relations: Sui, Tang, Goguryeo and Balhae

-However, Yeon Gaesomun took an increasingly provocative stance against Silla Korea and Tang China.
+However, Yŏn Kaesomun took an increasingly provocative stance against Silla Korea and Tang China.
 Soon, Goguryeo formed an alliance with Baekje and invaded Silla, Daeya-song (modern Hapchon) and around 40 border fortresses were conquered by the Goguryeo-Baekje alliance.
 Since the early 7th century, Silla had been forced on the defensive by both Baekje and Goguryeo, which had not yet formally allied but had both desired to erode Sillan power in the Han Valley.
 During the reign of King Jinpyeong of Silla, numerous fortresses were lost to both Goguryeo and the continuous attacks took a toll on Silla and its people.
 During Jinpyeong's reign, Silla made repeated requests beseeching Sui China to attack Goguryeo.
 Although these invasions were ultimately unsuccessful, in 643, once again under pressure from the Goguryeo–Baekje alliance, Jinpyeong's successor, Queen Seondeok of Silla, requested military aid from Tang.
 Although Taizong had initially dismissed Silla's offers to pay tribute and its requests for an alliance on account of Seondeok being a woman, he later accepted the offer due to Goguryeo's growing belligerence and hostile policy towards both Silla and Tang.
 In 644, Tang began preparations for a major campaign against Goguryeo.